 The Googlization of Everything and the Search Engine as World Interface

-Siva Vaidhyanathan's The Googlization of Everything (And Why We Should Worry) is a pre-AI book about the moment search became a cultural authority.
-It asks what happens when one private company becomes the default interface for knowledge, memory, attention, books, maps, language, and public reality.
+Siva Vaidhyanathan's The Googlization of Everything (And Why We Should Worry) is a 2011 book about the moment search became a cultural authority.
+It asks what happens when a private interface becomes the ordinary route to knowledge, memory, attention, books, maps, language, and public reality.

 The Book